-Permaculture design is about more than just choosing the right design elements.
-It is about how we have connected them together; their relationship with each other and with the landscape around them.
-It is an intelligent, conscious design.
+Permaculture design is about more than just choosing the right design options & elements.
+It is about how the elements are connected together; their relationship with each other and with the landscape around them.
+An intelligent, conscious design.

 Water in the Landscape

 Whether you are seeking to introduce water into your landscape or manage existing water there are many options available; here are just two.

 …. are vessels that seek to emulate the swirls of vortices of the mountain stream.
 Enabling water to reoxygenate, revitalise and rejuvenate itself.
 This then brings it back to its more natural state.

 The figure of 8 movement is one of the foundation patterns of all life.
 As water travels in this pattern it draws in air.
 The air molecules are then broken apart by this movement, giving off negative ions.